dhis2/dhis2-docs/src/user/using-the-capture-app.md

 3. If the program has a category combination set the category option will have to be selected.

-4. Click the Find button.
+4. Click the Search button.

 5. From the dropdown menu click the first option.